Dental cleaning for cats

 Is dental cleaning for cats necessary?

-Maintaining your cat’s oral hygiene is important to its overall wellness.
-Like people, cats may experience dental health problems such as gum disease, tooth decay, and foul breath.1 Cats in the wild usually clean their teeth by chewing on bones or grass but domesticated animals typically can’t access these items.
-Therefore, regularly checking the state of your cat’s teeth and dental care is essential for your cat’s health.
+Maintaining your cat’s oral hygiene is also important to its overall wellness and wellbeing.
+Like people, some cats may experience dental health problems such as gum disease, tooth decay and foul breath.1 As carnivores, cats in the wild usually clean their teeth by chewing on bones or grass.
+For domestic cats, it’s important to regularly check the state of your cat’s teeth and practise proactive dental care.

 Why do I need to clean my cat’s teeth?